Phytelephas macrocarpa: Distribution and habitat

-Utilisation
+Uses

 When ripe, the fruit which has formed on the female tree, breaks apart and the woody epicarp covered in spines disintegrates, allowing the nuts to fall to the ground.
 Their orange fleshy mesocarp covering is eaten by rodents and some nuts are buried in caches.
 Nuts are collected from the ground, and taken for processing in sacks or baskets.
 The principal use of the tagua palm is of the vegetable ivory of its seeds.
 This is hard and dense with an attractive cream colour, which, on polishing, compares favourably with true ivory.
 Tagua softens when soaked, dissolving completely when immersed in water for long periods, but recovering its hardness on drying.
-The contents of the immature fruit are liquid, with a sweet flavour and used as a - refreshing drink.
+The contents of the immature fruit are liquid, with a sweet flavour and used as a refreshing drink.
 The fronds are used as thatching for native huts.
 The nuts polish and dye readily, being used for a large variety of items.
 Its most lucrative use was for the production of buttons for the clothing industry.

 First records of tagua production are for 1840-1841 when it made up a negligible fraction of Colombian exports.
 From the 1860s tagua harvesting picked up and became a major forest product of both Colombia and Ecuador.
 In the 1920s, during a peak in trade, exports from Ecuador amounted to some 25 000 tonnes, and some 20% of all buttons made in the United States were of tagua.
 At about the same time exports from Colombia declined because of the increasing use of plastics, disappearing altogether by 1935.
 Ecuador followed after 1941, and tagua trade had all but disappeared by 1945.
 The industry never became extinct, however, and survived in Riobamba in Ecuador and in Chiquinquirá in Colombia, as a minor business producing souvenirs, and exporting to Japan, West Germany, and Italy.

 In 1990 an initiative by Conservation International started linking tagua producers in rainforest areas with international markets.
 Clothing companies in the United States supported the program by buying a first lot of one million buttons, with other companies soon joining the program.
 Profits are invested in conservation and sustainable development programs in tagua production regions - these being the Santiago River basin in Ecuador, and the Pacific coast of NW Colombia.
 Community involvement in tagua harvesting promises an attractive economic arrangement leading to forest conservation by the local populace.
 A global antipathy to the trade in elephant ivory has led to renewed interest in the sustainable resource of vegetable ivory.
 Tagua is becoming sought after for small carvings and for use in jewelry such as watches, earrings, bracelets, and necklaces.
 The nut is a nutritious food when ground up.